 The “Just-In-Time” practice made its way into software development in the 1990s when the Agile Methodology was introduced.
 It continues to be the gold standard for the way we build software products today.

-Instead of spending a considerable amount of time documenting your complete product vision, you can relax while your sofware development team focuses on coding and building the actual product rather than what it could look like on paper.
+Instead of spending a considerable amount of time documenting your complete product vision, you can relax while your software development team focuses on coding and building the actual product, rather than what it could look like on paper.

 The need to change your product will happen.
 It is inevitable, so embrace it!
 Having requirements documented for the long term could end up being a waste of time.
 You could spend months documenting what the product will look like, only to have the market change or your stakeholders tell you they want to go in a different direction.
 It is important to stay lean as it will allow you to pivot when your business needs to.